jbreckel/flow-result-checker/README.md

   }
 ```

+with npm:
+`npm run flow` will only print errors in your code
+`npm run flow-with-save` will print errors in your code, but save the whole result in ./flow/results.txt

+with yarn:
 `yarn flow` will only print errors in your code
 `yarn flow-with-save` will print errors in your code, but save the whole result in ./flow/results.txt